Outlook Email Report Template 7

 Attachments Tab

-use this tab only if you need to email some other files.
-Like email body
+use this tab only if you need to email other files.
+Like the email body

-list of attachments to be emailed or directly populate attachment queue
+list of attachments to be emailed or directly populate the attachment queue

-Like email body note, these attachments are stored in global queue (OERQ:AttachmentQue)
+Like the email body note, these attachments are stored in the global queue (OERQ:AttachmentQue)

-So for all emails you can use either template settings or populate this queue directly
+So for all emails you can use either the template settings or populate this queue directly

 from the same embed point.
-You can combine those 2 methods as well.
+You can also combine these 2 methods.

 Something like this will do: